RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 ## Usage

-When starting a new project it can be convenient to use a new clean drive in the beginning.
-The provided template drive can be copied and named appropriately for the project.
-Either the [`yash`](https://github.com/z88dk/z88dk-ext/blob/master/os-related/CPM/yash.c) shell can be used from within CP/M, or the drive can be temporarily attached to a PC and normal file management can be used to copy the template drive.
+When commencing a new project it can be convenient to start with a new clean working drive.
+Either the [`yash`](https://github.com/z88dk/z88dk-ext/blob/master/os-related/CPM/yash.c) shell can be used from within CP/M to create a new drive file.
+Or the system drive can be temporarily attached to a PC and normal file management can be used to copy the template drive file provided, and rename the newly created drive file appropriately for the project.

-Alternatively when working with a CP/M compiler, then making a copy of the compiler drive and working from that (rather than the original) can be quite useful.
+Alternatively when working with a CP/M compiler, or editor, making a copy of the compiler drive file and working from that copy (rather than the original) can be quite useful.

 On first boot into CP/M, mount the `sys.cpm` system drive and the new working drive.
-It can then be useful to copy some useful commands onto the working drive, then the `sys.cpm` system drive does not need to be mounted on further boots.
-Generally `XODEM.COM` and optionally `DDIR.COM` are all that are necessary, as the CP/M CCP has `REN`, `ERA`, `TYPE`, and `EXIT` commands integrated.
+It can then be useful to copy some CP/M commands onto the working drive using `PIP.COM`, then the `sys.cpm` system drive does not need to be mounted on further boots.
+Generally `XODEM.COM` is all that is necessary, as the CP/M CCP has `DIR, `REN`, `ERA`, `TYPE`, and `EXIT` commands built in.

-Then, on each subsequent boot-up of CP/M only the working drive is necessary in drive `A:`.
-After compiling a new project with z88dk, the work-in-progress command `.COM` can be uploaded to the RC2014 with `XMODEM` and then tested.
-Then repeat as needed, if the work-in-progress crashes CP/M or needs further work.
+Then, on each subsequent boot-up of CP/M only the working drive in drive `A:` is necessary.
+After compiling a new project with z88dk, the work-in-progress application `.COM` can be uploaded to the RC2014 using `XMODEM` and then tested.
+If the work-in-progress crashes CP/M or needs further work, then repeat the process as needed without danger of trashing any other drives.

-Of course other development workflows are possible, as is just mounting the [ZORK](https://github.com/RC2014Z80/RC2014/blob/master/ROMs/CPM-IDE/CPM%20Drives/ZORK.CPM.zip) games drive and playing an adventure game.
+Of course other development workflows are possible, as is simply mounting the [ZORK](https://github.com/RC2014Z80/RC2014/blob/master/ROMs/CPM-IDE/CPM%20Drives/ZORK.CPM.zip) games drive and playing an adventure game.

 ## Building Software from Source